Severe thunderstorm warning lifted for Windsor region, heat warning in effect

 A heat event continues in Windsor Essex on Monday with forecasted humidex values in the mid to high 30s.
 It's this instability that also prompted a severe thunderstorm warning from Environment Canada early Monday evening.

-According to Environment Canada, a previously issued severe thunderstorm warning has been lifted for the Windsor region, while a severe thunderstorm watch remains in effect for the following regions:
+According to Environment Canada, a previously issued severe thunderstorm warning and severe thunderstorm watch have been lifted for the Windsor region as of Monday night.

-The main hazards are wind gusts of up to between 90km/h and 110km/h.
+Windsor, Essex and Leamington remain under heat warnings as of Monday night.

-Meanwhile, the heat is expected to come to an end early Tuesday when there is the potential for warm and humid conditions to persist on Tuesday, however precipitation and cloud cover will likely inhibit temperatures from exceeding the 30 C mark.
+The heat is expected to come to an end early Tuesday when there is the potential for warm and humid conditions to persist on Tuesday, but precipitation and cloud cover will likely inhibit temperatures from exceeding the 30 C mark.

 A look at Windsor's weather for the rest of the week: